catoby/catoby/README.md

-CUDDLES AND INT IS ALWAYS WELCOME
+CUDDLES AND INT IS ALWAYS WELCOME!!!
+W2I if im in menu or busy

 all info + discord in carrd, looking for yapper friends for a friend group